ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 * You run a submission process (of papers, software, conference abstracts) that is handled in GitHub issue (or pull request) threads (or could be moved there)?
 * Your process involves tedious steps (editing issue/PR comments, switching issue/PR labels, copy-pasting URLs into an external database, running automatic checking tools) that can be automated via scripts possibly interacting with web APIs?
 * You can recognize interesting responders in [buffy docs](https://buffy.readthedocs.io/en/latest/) or you have Ruby talent on your team or contractor contacts, who could [write custom responders](https://buffy.readthedocs.io/en/latest/custom_responder.html) for you?
-* D you have time and resources to spend at least a few days setting it up and communicating the change of processes to your users?
+* Do you have time and resources to spend at least a few days setting it up and communicating the change of processes to your users?
 * Can you devote some time to maintaining the installation e.g. responding to Heroku security updates or keeping Buffy codebase to stay up to date with upstream changes?

 ## How to set up the editorial bot generator for your system